Your Health & Safety

 We’re All Wearing Masks

 Please note: Carnegie Museums reserves the right to require that visitors who do not follow posted safety guidelines or instructions from our staff leave the premises.
 Failure to comply with this policy or rude or aggressive behavior will not be tolerated.
 Please see our Visitor Conduct Policy for more information.

 Let’s Maintain a Safe Distance

-When you visit the museum, you’ll see signs reminding you to maintain a safe social distance.
-Please follow these and other directional signs as you explore our spaces, and remember to give everyone enough space—at least six feet between your group and others around you!
+When you visit the museums, you’ll see signs reminding you to maintain a safe social distance.
+Please follow these and other directional signs as you explore our spaces, and remember to give everyone enough space—at least 6 feet between you or your household group and others around you!
 For groups visiting the museums (e.g., guided tours, including school groups), at least 6 feet of distance must be maintained between individuals within the group who are not from the same household.
 For safety reasons, a large group visiting the museums may need to be divided into smaller groups, even when all members of the large group are from the same household.

 Keep Your Hands Clean